Lake Storm Aphid: Response

 Each jurisdiction had very similar Emergency Operation Plans and this made for a very consistent manner in how activities such as clean-up and response would be organized.
 Initially, the snow of this storm began to fall just like any other day in the winter season throughout the Buffalo region.
 Local fire departments were the first to respond to tree limbs blocking road ways, car accidents, and other incidents on top of "usual calls for help".
 As the storm worsened, police departments had officers staged at major intersections to help in the direction of traffic.
 Highway departments were called back into work to assist in the removal of tree limbs off roadways.
 At this point the snow started to come down at a heavier rate and the crews could not keep up with the trees that were obstructing roadways.
 As a result, plows could not get through to clear the snow and the whole region was "stranded in place".
 Falling tree limbs greatly contributed to the loss of electricity in all municipalities affected.
 Downed power lines that were charged also prevented people from driving over them (plowing of the streets).
 Local departments soon became overwhelmed and requested assistance from the town and city disaster co-coordinators.
 Requests were made to Erie County for assistance and then up to the state level.
-"On October 13, 2006, New York Governor George Pataki declared a state of emergency for Erie, Niagara, Genesee and Orléans Counties and dispatched State equipment and crews to assist in clearing debris.
+"On October 13, 2006, New York Governor George Pataki declared a state of emergency for Erie, Niagara, Genesee and Orleans Counties and dispatched State equipment and crews to assist in clearing debris.
 Local mayors and town supervisors also declared states of emergency in their respective municipalities.
 The Federal Emergency Management Agency initially issued a temporary disaster declaration allowing for federal assistance, including financial, for local governments, but which did not address or provide for assistance to individual households affected by the Storm."(Szukala).
 From here the governor declared a state of emergency and eventually received a presidential declaration which declared a federal state of emergency.
 The Emergency Operations Plan allowed for effective communication between agencies which helped the disaster run in a smoother manner.